 Human rights for women and girls have taken a massive backward step since the 2003 invasion.
 Rape, prostitution, forced marriage, temporary marriages, ‘honour’ killings, sexual trafficking, domestic violence are now rife throughout Iraq and in Iraqi refugee communities and are taking place with impunity.
 Female genital mutilation still takes place in Iraqi Kurdistan.
 Thousands of women and girls are setting themselves on fire in order to escape abuse or forced marriage.
 See Prostituting and Trafficking of Women and Girls in Iraq

 Many children have been arrested by the Iraqi authorities on terrorism charges.
 More than 1,000 children were being held in Iraqi detention and reformatories at the end of 2008 and many of them may have been abused by security forces.
 As of December 2015 at least 314 children (256 boys and 58 girls), 28 of these in the Kurdish Region of Iraq, were being held under the Anti Terrorism law (2005).
 Children are often held without proper care or legal representation.
-Because of the emphasis on confession in the Iraqi justice system, human rights groups are concerned about the level of intimidation or torture children are subjected to.
+Because of .the emphasis on confession in the Iraqi justice system, human rights groups are concerned about the level of intimidation or torture children are subjected to.
 In 2009, the Ministry of Labour and Social Affairs started a ‘justice for children’ project with the help of UNICEF.
 Four mobile legal teams provide assistance to boys, many of whom have been accused of terrorism offences.